-5 pleasant hostels
+5 pleasant hostels in Dublin

-1) The Generator Hostel
+1) Generator Dublin

 Not so long ago, Dublin lacked a good range of inexpensive and safe hostels, but luckily they have started appearing.
 The Generator Hostel is one of the best: they offer good clean rooms, great design and a great bar, good prices, a friendly community in a prime location and some of the best burgers around.